 Kris has intellectual and agricultural interests in wine and the wine industry.
 He has worked as a cellar rat for a prominent Oregon winemaker.
 Unable to produce, what he would call “good wine” in a Brooklyn apartment, his practice of zymology is currently limited to brewing beer.

-Lorelei Ormrod directs the Global Awards Mentoring Program in Leadership and Service and helps advise students on distinguished awards to the UK.
-She spent ten years studying and teaching twentieth century literature in Oxford, where she was a Rhodes Scholar.
+Lorelei Ormrod, a faculty member in the Expository Writing Program, helps to convene the NYU Leadership Initiative Mentoring Groups and advises students on distinguished awards emphasizing leadership and service, especially to the UK.
+She spent ten years studying and teaching twentieth century English Literature in Oxford, where she was a Rhodes Scholar.
 A devoted teacher, she cares deeply about helping people grow into their full potential and make their way in the world.
 She has advised hundreds of students about distinguished fellowships, and served on several scholarship selection committees.

 Passionate about international education and civic engagement, Lorelei also leads the Social Justice League for the Residential College of Goddard and Broome.
 Previously, she was Assistant Director of the Morehead Scholars Program, responsible for mentoring outstanding student-leaders from across the US, UK, and Canada, and for coordinating their enrichment education of outdoor leadership expeditions, public service internships, overseas travel/study experiences, and career development placements.